6 Indoor Plants that Clean the Air in Your Home

 5. Snake Plant or mother-in-law’s tongue (Sansevieria trifasciata‘Laurentii’)

-This indoor plant that cleans the air is just about indestructible, if your looking to start out with easy to care for plant, this would be the one to choose.
+This indoor plant that cleans the air is just about indestructible, if you’re looking to start out with easy to care for plant, this would be the one to choose.
 Snake plants aid in removing toxins from the air and require little to no lighting.

 6. Rubber Plant (Ficus elastica)